somecallmejosh/ux-engineering-portfolio/content/blog/vibe-coding.md

 slug: vibe-coding
 publishedAt: 2025-05-12
 title: "Vibe Coding: Am I Doing This, and Should I Be Worried?"
-description: "Exploring the ups and downs of vibe coding&mdash;what it is, why we all do it sometimes, and how to keep your instincts from turning into tech debt."
+description: "Exploring the ups and downs of vibe coding.
+What it is, why we all do it sometimes, and how to keep your instincts from turning into tech debt."
 tags: [coding, ux, design, product]
 image: "https://res.cloudinary.com/dwjulenau/image/upload/ar_3:2,c_fill,dpr_auto,f_auto,fl_progressive,q_auto/v1747073875/josh-portfolio/assets_task_01jv2v7d2cf93scgzv30w73xfm_1747073673_img_0.webp"
 image_alt: "Vibe coding"